 Capital investment materials

-The certificate of capital improvement documents the permanent and value-adding work completed in your home during renovations.
-You should fill out the Form ST-124 no later than ninety days after completion and return it to your general contractor for tax purposes, as sales tax is not charged on the labor required for capital improvements.
+The certificate of capital improvement (Form ST-124, available here) documents the permanent and value-adding work completed in your home during renovations.
+You should fill out Form ST-124 and detail the capital improvement work as precisely as possible on the form, and return it to your general contractor no later than ninety days after completion of the capital improvement project for tax purposes.

 To get a little more in the weeds, let’s talk about the capital gains exclusion after the completion of work.
 Here’s a handy breakdown of the tax implications if and when you sell your renovated home–after it has appreciated in value and you’ve lived in the space for at least two of the five years prior to the sale.